-"It's a privilege to work with the volunteers of this Museum," noted Jane Nelson, Volunteer Coordinator and organizer of the annual lunch.
+"It's a privilege to work with the volunteers of this Museum," noted Jane Nelson, organizer of the annual lunch.
 "These volunteers bring so much to the Museum-their knowledge, enthusiasm, insight and energy-helping us in so many areas of research, collections management and community outreach.
 It's fun for me, and all the staff, to turn the tables for one short afternoon and say 'let us serve you.'

 Photo captions, top to bottom: Staff serving volunteers at the annual volunteers reception; Volunteers stand up and are counted, at the outdoor steps in the Warden Garden; Dr. Richard Hodges, the Williams Director, Penn Museum, on left, honors two "elder statesmen" volunteers, Sam Nash, of the Near East Section, and Ethel J. David, docent.
 Together, they have been Penn Museum volunteers for more than forty years.
 Photos: Darien Sutton for the Penn Museum.